JohnLyday/JohnLyday/README.md

-- 👋 Hi, I’m @JohnLyday
+Hi, I’m @JohnLyday

-- 👀 I’m interested in integrating 3D modeling, conventional photography and 360 degree photography to create 3D Films for Virtual Reality and Mixed Reality
-- 🌱 I’m currently learning Blazor, F#, C#, .NET, Groovy, and Microsoft SQL.
-I am becoming proficient in Unity Game Engine, Blender, Photoshop and Lightroom, Adobe Substance Suite, Luminar AI, Da Vinci Resolve, Sony Vegas Pro 19, Adobe Premier and After Effects.
-I am also learning Github, Azure and Linux.
+Groovy Systems LLC is a VR production company that specializes in creating immersive 360-degree video content for Windows, MacOS and Linux platforms.
+The future of our industry looks promising with new opportunities to explore virtual reality through various devices like Oculus or Microsoft HoloLens, GearVR headsets, and Mad Gaze Smart glasses.
+We'll also be making use of YouTube's new Virtual Reality initiative by uploading our films directly onto their site so you can watch them on any device!

+I am a filmmaker, computer professional, content producer and photographer who is currently researching, purchasing and developing virtual reality film and broadcast equipment.
+I have a degree in English Literature and a strong background in computers.
+I am an avid explorer of ideas in all forms; be it in the realms of technology or in the world at large.

+Learning is my forte and I can’t get enough.
+From Unity Game Engine, to Blender, Photoshop, Lightroom, Adobe Substance, Microsoft SQL and Azure; there's always something new that interests me!
+My latest endeavor has been the F# and Blazor programming languages as well as Groovy for JavaScript development - let alone video editing tools such as Da Vinci Resolve and Sony Vegas Pro 19 & 20.

-- I am exploring creating custom apps for my Sony Alpha One camera, my Sony A6600 camera, my Sony ZV-E10, and my Sony Xperia 1 III smartphone, using the Sony camera SDK and Android Camera.
-This software will allow me to capture distance, angles, x,y,z coordinates, elevation, location and anything else that will automate my filming and creation of 3D films.
-I also am exploring ARkit for my iPhone, iPadPro, and M1 Mac Mini and I might develop cross platform software that will integrate Apple information with my with my Windows/ Android/Sony camera software.
-If anybody can point me to APIs, libraries, open source software, or even algorithms that will speed up my development process, please contact me.
+I am exploring creating custom apps for my Sony Alpha One camera, my Sony A6600 camera and the newest member of our family: The Xperia 1 III smartphone.
+Using this software will allow me to capture distance x, y, z coordinates from an angle as well as anything else that might be needed when filming 3D films!
+In future plans I hope integrate these apps with ARkit for iPhones/Mac Mini; all platforms combined offer a limitless creative potential!
-- If anybody knows APIs for Insta360 ONE X2 and the Insta360 Go 2 please contact me as well.
-- 💞️ I’m looking to collaborate on anything within my skillset.
-I am only interested in gaming as a vehicle for shooting films.

 - 📫 I can be reached at Email: jtlyday@outlook.com Phone: (970) 398-5511